ridipsedain/AreteLifestyle/README.md

 Most self-improvement apps are passive.
 They wait for you to show up.

-For 18–24 year olds juggling school, work, and the chaos of early adulthood — that's not enough.
+For 18–24 year olds juggling school, work, and the chaos of early adulthood.
+That's not enough.
 You open the app once, forget about it for two weeks, and feel guilty.
 Generic reminders don't help.
 What you need is something that actually *shows up for you*.

 **Arete flips the model.
 The app comes to you.**